lispydev/forward/README.md

 forward is a frontend to manage port forwarding rules with iptables.

-It is similar to UFW, which is a frontend for firewall rules in iptables.
+It works similarly to UFW, the uncomplicated firewall.

 # How to use